Guide to Townsville’s Best Freshwater Swimming Holes

 The summer months in North Queensland (November-April) can really sort the men out from the boys.
 Even the locals can find the high levels of humidity difficult to cope with.
 However, the sweaty weather also makes this the perfect time of year to explore the region’s cool and stunning freshwater swimming holes and creeks.

-Many of the freshwater swimming holes near Townsville are in Paluma Range National Park, which is a favourite with locals because it is at a higher altitude than the coast so the temperature is a little cooler.
+Most of the freshwater swimming holes near Townsville are in Paluma Range National Park, which is a favourite with locals because it is at a higher altitude than the coast so the temperature is a little cooler.

 Here are some of our favourite swimming holes around Townsville:

-Pull off the Bruce Highway at the township of Bluewater and you’ll find the swimming hole underneath the bridge.
-It’s an idyllic spot with amazingly blue water surrounded by reeds and water grasses.
+After rain its an idyllic spot with amazingly blue water surrounded by reeds and water grasses.

-2. Paradise Waterhole – Big Crystal Creek (70kms north of Townsville)
+2. Paradise Waterhole – Big Crystal Creek

 To get there, turn off the Bruce Highway to Paluma and then turn into Spiegelhauer Road.